tdshipley/tdshipley.github.io/about.md

 ## Writing Code to Help Developers Learn More About their Own

-__My career is focused on understanding what others in a team are doing.__ The impacts of code changes developers make, features that BA's plan and managing expectations of product owners.
-However, most of my time is spent with the developers.
+__My career is focused on understanding what others in a team are doing.__ The impacts of features that BA's plan, managing expectations of product owners and changes developers make.

 With developers, I write code to hopefully make their lives easier.
-It could be helping understand functional changes to a UI or non-functional changes such as performance or API contract changes.
+It could be helping understand changes to a UI, performance insights or API contract changes.

 Here I write about my experiences helping these teams so I can hopefully remind myself in the future when I forget things I have done but